 July - State Tournaments (optional)

-Registration will be offered in February.
+Registration will be offered beginning on January 15th.
 There will be no late registrations, as our tryout times, facilities, and uniform process are affected by late registrants.
 Players that would like to tryout for a travel team be sure to register in the Online Registration for Traveling Program Section.

 We strongly encourage the baseball players to play with their grade if age restrictions allow.
 We strongly discourage any youth from playing below their grade level if their age allows.
 These will be evaluated on a case-by-case basis.